Would You Like Your Team to Fully Commit to the Strategy?

 Do Not Begin Strategy Execution Until You Have Strategic Commitment

 If you sense hesitation or disagreement from anyone on the leadership team or from any key stakeholders, now is the time to uncover it – before one of your key players knowingly or unknowingly sabotages the effort.
 It may just be a matter of giving them time to adjust to the changing situation.
-Remember, change never comes easily, and you must realistically expect some resistance.
+Remember, change never comes easily, and you must realistically expect some natural resistance to change.

 How to Bring Around Strategic Naysayers